Paralegal Schools in Kansas

 The Associate of Applied Science (AAS) in Paralegal Studies from Kansas City Community College prepares students for entry level legal professions in private firms, corporate offices, and government agencies.
 The general education requirements allow students to be broadly prepared to enter professional business environments and legal specialty courses give students the tools to perform detailed oriented paralegal tasks across a variety of legal fields.
 The curriculum has a strong focus on professional and technical skills with several required business software, keyboarding, research and writing courses.
 The capstone of the program is two-semester Legal Internship course in which students are guided through an internship in an exterior legal environment where they are allowed to hone their classroom skills and gain valuable workplace experience.
 Though not formally approved by the American Bar Association, this program is a comprehensive introduction to skills necessary for paralegal and legal assistant positions in a variety of professional offices.

-American Bar Association Approved Paralegal Programs in Kansas
+American Bar Association Approved Paralegal Programs in Kansas (Not-for-Profit)

 - Johnson County Community College (Overland Park)